Undergraduate Admissions Application FAQs

 - Where can I find information about financial aid?

-See the Student Financial Assistance FAQs.
+See more about the Student Financial Assistance process.

 - Can I add information to my scholarship application later after I submit it?
 Yes.
 You will automatically be directed to your dashboard if you try to complete another scholarship application for the same aid year.
 You will need to sign in with your eID and password.
 From the dashboard you will click on the “add additional info” link.
 You will be able to add to your honors, awards and leadership roles, but you will not be able to add any additional scholarship criteria that were originally available in the form of checkboxes.
 If you need to add or remove that particular information to or from your application, please call the Office of Student Financial Assistance at 785-532-6420 or send email to email@example.com.
 If you need to, you can see a list of the additional scholarship criteria (pdf).